liberland/Constitution/Constitution.md

 ### Non-aggression Principle

-No Person shall act upon a Property of which they are not the owner without the express permission of the owner of that Property.
-In order to be valid, such permission must be given based upon a clear appreciation and understanding of the facts, implications, and consequences of the action, henceforth, "Informed Consent".
+No Person shall act upon a Property of which they are not the owner without the express permission of the owner of that Property, except when necessary to remedy a situation in which that owner has infringed Property rights of other people or violated a promise binding in Property.

 ### Art.
 7

 ### Right to Defend Property

-1) A Person shall have the inherent right to protect their Property, including their Person, as well as the Object of that Property, from infringement.
+1) A Person shall have the inherent right to protect their Property, including their Person, as well as the Object of that Property, from infringement in breach of the Non-Aggression Principle.

-2) A Person shall likewise have the right to protect the Property of others, including their Persons, as long as it is with their agreement and Informed Consent as to the nature of that protection.
+2) A Person shall likewise have the right to protect the Property of others, including their Persons, as long as it is with their agreement as to the nature and extent of that protection.

-3) The right of Persons to establish bodies based on voluntary cooperation that further coordinate human action and choose their coordinators and representatives from amongst their membership shall be respected.

 ### Art.
 8

 ### The Public Defender of Property

+§ 1

-1) Where the Non-Aggression Principle is not observed, by some actor or by all, in full or in part, or where Informed Consent cannot be obtained in a situation of necessity and property can be damaged or destroyed, an intervention needs to happen, accompanied by a possible derogation from these rights or the limiting of their enjoyment.
+Where the Non-Aggression Principle is not observed, by some actor or by all, in full or in part, or where permission given based upon a clear appreciation and understanding of the facts, implications, and consequences of the action, henceforth, “Informed Consent”, cannot be timely obtained in a situation of necessity and property can be damaged or destroyed, an intervention needs to happen, accompanied by a possible derogation from Property rights or the limiting of their enjoyment.
 This is to prevent situations where might would make right and to prevent unnecessary damage.
 The sole subject empowered to intervene in this way shall be the State of Liberland, henceforth, "Liberland".

+§ 2

-2) Liberland shall be the public defender of the Non-Aggression Principle and the Property rights of all the people, especially those who want to have their Property protected, but are incapable to defend it themselves.
+Liberland shall be the public defender of the Non-Aggression Principle and the Property Rights of all the people, especially those who want to have their Property protected, but are incapable to defend it themselves.

+§ 3

-3) Liberland shall act where it is apparent that the owner is unable to effectively protect their property or where specifically called to action by the owner or by concerned third parties.
-Liberland shall be able, where necessity requires this and only to the extent as required by circumstance, to infringe on the property rights of others by limiting them in the minimal fashion necessary to resolve the given situation. .
+1) Liberland shall act where it is apparent that the owner is unable to effectively protect their property or where specifically called to action by the owner or by concerned third parties.

+2) Liberland shall be able, where necessity requires this and only to the extent as required by circumstance, to infringe on the property rights of others by limiting them in the minimal fashion necessary to resolve the given situation.

 ### Art.
 9